WilliammGalvin/Unwind/README.md

 # Unwind
 ## Overview
 Unwind is a desktop app built with ElectronJS, React, and Tailwind CSS.
 I built this app as a way to unwind after a long day and write.
-The app will give you a writing prompt chosen one of the various categories each filled with different and unique prompts.
+The app will give you a writing prompt chosen from one of the various categories each filled with different and unique prompts.

 ## Key Features
 - Unique and Creative Prompts: Different styles and vibes to explore